 Chapter 10, Restraint, teaches how to use and provide restraint with the service recipient in a standing position.
 The Thrive Approach teaches restraints specifically designed for children, and restraints designed for adolescents and adults.
 The Thrive Approach does not teach any floor restraints.
 Note: Restraints are not included in disability, child welfare or in school programs.
 (Chapters 9,10 = 1 Day Training)

-The minimum qualifications are set by the organization’s program and procedures.
+- 1st Part – The minimum qualifications are set by the organization’s workplace to work in that industry and undertstanding of the organisations policy & procedures.

 Education and Training Resources